h4ckdeeznuts/Miscellaneous-Scripts/README.md

 Bunch of Helpful Scripts for daily use whether in normal usage or CTFs.
 Will add as I make some.

+	ArchInstall - 	To automate the installation of Arch Linux.
+Usage (sudo) -- bash ArchInstall.sh /dev/sda1 /dev/sda2
+			Also downloads Luke Smith's larbs.sh in the /root/ directory for more customizations.

 	BinHexOct__To__ASCII - To convert Binary, Hexadeximal or Octal numbers to its corresponding ASCII form. eg -> Hexadecimal 0x65 converts to ASCII "a"

 	BrightnessAdjust - To vary the Screen Brightness on Intel based systems with internal Graphics. (eg. Intel HD)